The Client Sessions List

 - Sessions with a Critical risk score are indicated by a red (

-) icon.• Last Activity: The date and time of the last created screen capture or last Linux command executed.
+• Last Activity: The date and time of the last screen capture recorded, or last Linux command executed.

 • Remote IPv4: The local IPv4 address of the remote computer from which the connection to the Client computer is established.